 As a diabetic, I have extremely dry skin.
 If I allow it to, my skin peels and cracks because I just can’t seem to keep it hydrated enough.
-Over the years, I’ve learned to make homemade beauty products that help with it in ways commercial products just don’t.
+Over the years, I’ve learned to make homemade beauty products (Six Dollar Family) that help with it in ways commercial products just don’t.
 I started with my homemade lotion recipe and even though I still use it daily, sometimes – especially when I’m traveling – I want something more solid for easy travel.
 This homemade lotion bar recipe is the result of that need.

 There are a lot of benefits to using this homemade lotion bar recipe over my homemade lotion recipe aside from easy travel.
 The coconut oil and shea butter in these provide much needed moisture but do it in a way that doesn’t make a mess.
 If you make the Earl Grey scented like I’ll give directions for in this post, the lavender essential oil and bergamot essential oils both nourish the skin while helping to calm issues such as skin that is too itchy because it’s dry.

 Homemade Lotion Bar Recipe with Earl Grey Scent

 When you make this lotion bar recipe, you can actually customize it with any scent that you would like.
 Just keep in mind that different essential oils (Six Dollar Family) have different properties.
 For bars that help wake you up and give you a boost of good mood, you could substitute sweet orange essential oil.
 For bars that simply help calm before bed, use roman chamomile essential oil.
 If you want to give these as a DIY Christmas gift, use peppermint essential oil.
 The possibilities really are endless as far as which combinations of oil you can use.